 4. Activities within the Company: Many companies host events or community service during the year for their employees.
 If this is something that is available, get involved.
 These events are a good way to meet other people and show that you have an interest in the company.

 5. Documenting Your Internship: Often students don’t write down what they are doing in their internship and the accomplishments achieved.
 Failing to do this makes it difficult later when you are writing your resume or trying to talk to someone about what you actually did in the internship.
 It is important to keep these accomplishments "fresh" in your mind.
 One way students do this is by writing in a journal or writing the details onto their resumes.

 Students who have been employed in an appropriate capacity for at least three months after receiving their undergraduate degree may use a project from their job in lieu of an internship.
 These students must enroll in EGRMGMT 550 and EGRMGMT 551 and both the written report and oral presentation are required.

 EGRMGMT 550: Engineering Management Internship

-A three credit internship which requires participation with a cooperating organization, whether local or distant, involving a well-defined set of tasks.
+A three-credit internship that requires participation with a cooperating organization, whether local or distant, involving a well-defined set of tasks.
 Full-time employment in an appropriate capacity may be utilized for this internship.
 This course must be completed prior to or simultaneously with EGRMGMT 551.
 3 credits.
 Staff (Spring, Summer, and Fall Semesters)

 EGRMGMT 551: Engineering Management Internship Assessment

 This course involves the assessment of a student's internship experience via a report and oral presentation.
 The questions and general format of the report and presentation will be provided by the instructor.
 The report and presentation will be evaluated by the instructor and both must be approved to obtain credit for this course.
-Students must have completed or be simultaneously enrolled in EGRMGMT 550 which is a course designated for the internship experience.
+Students must have completed or had been simultaneously enrolled in EGRMGMT 550.
+That course is designated for the internship experience.
 3 credits.
 Staff (Spring, Summer, and Fall Semesters)